serpapi/code-challenge/README.md

 I am using class method, for simplicity, as there is not a need to have several objects.
 The file is also share via a class level instance variable, even if it is not really necessary.

+### Images

+It looks like the paintings' images (base64 inline) are loaded into the carousel's structure lazily via JavaScript, so I added some code to extract them from the scripts via a Regex, so it would match the expected result.

+The images that are part of the file (they don't require a network call) are only the few initially visible.

 ### Running the code

 I also created a Ruby file to invoke the program and parse the given [HTML file](files/van-gogh-paintings.html).